almadireddy/v6Project/README.md

 ## Running the program

 I assume that you will have the modified v6 filesystem at a known directory.
 Run `make` to compile or `make run` to make, and then run the output binary.

+The program will have some output, and will await for you to put in the path to the v6 filesystem.
+If it successfully finds and opens the file, it will prompt you to enter the file you are looking for.

+It will run the procedures to find that file, and if it completes, it will attempt to open a file called "myoutputfile.txt" and put the contents of the file you're looking for in there.

+## Assumptions

+I made the following assumptions:
+  - We didn't need to handle anything but plain files and directories.
+  - We didn't need to handle large directories (directories with large flag set to 1).
+(This was per a message sent on telegram by Professor).